MyNimrod/AI-principles-and-Techniques/Deterministic_Adversarial_Search/README.md

 	python play_chess.py

 3. The game will start with the user playing as White and the AI playing as Black.
 Make your moves by entering standard chess notation (e.g., e2e4).

+### Lab Report

+The repository includes a detailed lab report covering the following sections:

+1. Introduction: Overview of the lab assignment, objectives, and goals.
+2. Problem Statement: Definition of the problem and constraints.
+3. Background / Literature Review: Relevant information and context.
+4. Methodology or Algorithm Description: Explanation of the algorithms used, including pseudocode.
+5. Implementation Details: Technical details of the implementation.
+6. Experimental Setup: Datasets, test cases, and experiments conducted.
+7. Results: Findings of the experiments with tables and charts.
+8. Analysis: Interpretation of results and performance analysis.
+9. Discussion: Implications of results and any unexpected outcomes.
+10. Conclusion: Summary of main findings and significance.
+11. Future Work: Suggestions for enhancements and further research.
+12. References: List of external sources and citations.
+13. Appendix: Additional supporting materials.

+The full lab report is available in the Lab_Report.md file.